 Western Washington University is a public four-year institution with competitive admissions.
 WWU consists of seven undergraduate colleges plus the Graduate School, with a total enrollment of approximately 15,500.
-Western is located in Bellingham, a city of approximately 87,000.
+Western is located in Bellingham, a city of approximately 87,000, on the ancestral homelands of the Coast Salish Peoples, who have lived in the Salish Sea basin, throughout the San Juan Islands and the North Cascades watershed, from time immemorial.
 Situated between Seattle and Vancouver, BC, in an area of scenic beauty and extensive cultural opportunities, WWU offers easy access to major research libraries, both directly and through our library’s extensive interlibrary loan system.

 About the Department

-The Department of Modern and Classical Languages is home to 35 faculty members, from 13 different countries, 20 of whom are in tenure-line positions.
-We offer majors in Chinese, French, German, Japanese, and Spanish, as well as minors in Russian, Latin, Greek, and Classical Studies.
-Faculty teach at all levels of an undergraduate program, serving an increasingly diverse student body, and are expected to conduct research and participate in service opportunities.
-Several department faculty participate in such interdepartmental programs as Canadian-American Studies, East Asian Studies, the Honors Program, Latin-American Studies, and Linguistics.
+The Department of Modern and Classical Languages is home to 39 faculty members, 22 of whom are in tenure-line positions.
+We offer majors in Chinese, French, German, Japanese, Spanish, and Latin American Studies, minors in Russian, Latin, Greek, and Classical Studies, and a teaching endorsement option for our major programs.
+Faculty teach at all levels of an undergraduate program and are expected to conduct research and participate in service opportunities.
+Several department faculty participate in such interdepartmental programs as Canadian-American Studies, East Asian Studies, and the Honors Program, as well as in the Linguistics Department.

 About the Position

-The Department of Modern and Classical Languages at Western Washington University is inviting applications for a tenure-track position at the rank of Assistant Professor beginning September 2019.
-We seek a specialist in Spanish Linguistics.
-Responsibilities will include teaching a broad spectrum of Spanish language and content courses at the undergraduate level, such as a course in Spanish Phonetics (in Spanish), and courses in language pedagogy and teaching methodologies for the world language teaching endorsement (in English).
-Additionally, the successful candidate will teach courses in the Linguistics Program (in English).
+The Department of Modern and Classical Languages at Western Washington University is inviting applications for a tenure-track position at the rank of Assistant Professor beginning September 2020.
+We seek a generalist in Latin American literatures and cultures with expertise in the 19th century who will also be expected to teach a broad spectrum of language, culture, and literature courses in the Spanish undergraduate curriculum.

-Additional responsibilities include: Standard quarter-system teaching assignment; exemplary teaching; active program of scholarly activity; service to the Spanish section and to the Department through a range of activities.
-The position requires a strong commitment to teaching.
+Responsibilities include: Standard quarter-system teaching assignment (2-2-2); exemplary teaching; active program of scholarly activity; service to the Spanish section and to the Department through a range of activities.
 The successful candidate will be expected to fulfill teaching and mentoring responsibilities in ways that provide equitable and inclusive learning environments for all students.

 Native or near-native Spanish and English proficiency